refinedev/refine/documentation/docs/api-reference/chakra-ui/introduction/index.md

 </TabItem>
 </Tabs>

-[`<ThemedLayoutV2>`](/docs/api-reference/chakra-ui/components/chakra-ui-themed-layout/) component consists of a header, sider and a content area.
+[`<ThemedLayoutV2 />`](/docs/api-reference/chakra-ui/components/chakra-ui-themed-layout/) component consists of a header, sider and a content area.
 The sider have a navigation menu items for the defined resources of Refine, if an authentication provider is present, it will also have a functional logout buttun.
 The header contains the app logo and name and also information about the current user if an authentication provider is present.

 Additionally, Refine also provides a [`<Breadcrumb />`](/docs/api-reference/chakra-ui/components/breadcrumb/) component that uses the Chakra UI's component as a base and provide appropriate breadcrumbs for the current route.
 This component is used in the basic views provided by Refine's Chakra UI package automatically.

 ### Buttons

-Refine's Chakra UI integration offers variety of buttons that are built above the [`<Button>`](https://chakra-ui.com/docs/components/button) component of Chakra UI and includes many logical functionalities such as;
+Refine's Chakra UI integration offers variety of buttons that are built above the [`<Button />`](https://chakra-ui.com/docs/components/button) component of Chakra UI and includes many logical functionalities such as;

 - Authorization checks
 - Confirmation dialogs